In this article:

 - Enter your third party carrier credentials in Practice Details.

 - Add the addressee/letter recipient into the Address Book.

 Creating and sending electronic letters

 To create a new letter; open the patient and select Add > Letter.

 Select the Letter to Doctor option, select your template, and press OK.

-Note the addressee on this letter: When you add an addressee or CC, you will see a drop down menu to the right of the recipient's name which allows you to select how the letter is sent to the addressee (i.e. whether it's printed or sent electronically).
+Note the addressee on this letter: When you search for an addressee or CC, you will a list of options which allow you to select how the letter is sent to the addressee (i.e. whether it's printed or sent electronically).
 Select the relevant option, i.e. the "(Healthlink)" or "(Argus)" option from the list.

 Once you have specified how you would like to send the letter, you can create the letter as you would normally.

 If you wish to send the electronic letter immediately:

 - Select the Ready to Send radio button (found at the bottom of the letter on the left hand side).